 *To make strawberry syrup, place hulled frozen or fresh strawberries in a medium-size, heavy bottom saucepan with 1/8-inch of water, about 1 tablespoon granulated sugar per 1/2 pound of strawberries (or more to taste) and a pinch of kosher salt.
 Bring to a simmer over medium heat and continue to cook until the strawberries are soft and beginning to break down.
 Remove from the heat and puree with an immersion blender, in a standard blender (be careful blending hot liquids as they expand during blending) or in a food mill.
 Store cooled syrup in a sealed container in the refrigerator.

-For the basic recipe, in a container that holds at least 8 ounces, place the milk and chia seeds or flaxmeal, and mix to combine well.
+For the basic recipe, in a container that holds about 16 fluid ounces, place the milk and chia seeds or flaxmeal, and mix to combine well.
 Add the oats, salt and optional sugar, and mix to combine well.
 Cover the container and place in the refrigerator for at least 4 hours and up to 3 days.

-To make the banana flavor, in a container that holds at least 8 ounces, place the milk, mashed banana and chia seeds or flaxmeal, and mix to combine well.
+To make the banana flavor, in a container that holds about 16 fluid ounces, place the milk, mashed banana and chia seeds or flaxmeal, and mix to combine well.
 Add the cinnamon, oats, salt and optional sugar, and mix to combine well.
 Cover the container and place in the refrigerator for at least 4 hours and up to 3 days.

-To make the chocolate peanut butter flavor, in a container that holds at least 8 ounces, place the milk, chia seeds or flaxmeal, cocoa powder and peanut butter, and mix to combine well.
+To make the chocolate peanut butter flavor, in a container that holds about 16 fluid ounces, place the milk, chia seeds or flaxmeal, cocoa powder and peanut butter, and mix to combine well.
 Add the oats, salt and optional honey or maple syrup, and mix to combine well.
 Cover the container and place in the refrigerator for at least 4 hours and up to 3 days.

-To make the yogurt variation, in a container that holds at least 8 ounces, place the milk, yogurt, and chia seeds or flaxmeal (note that this variation uses less chia/flax), and mix to combine well.
+To make the yogurt variation, in a container that holds about 16 fluid ounces, place the milk, yogurt, and chia seeds or flaxmeal (note that this variation uses less chia/flax), and mix to combine well.
 Add the oats, salt and optional sugar, and mix to combine well.
 Cover the container and place in the refrigerator for at least 4 hours and up to 3 days.